mattearl/m3u8-parse-sort/README.md

 ## CLI Usage

-The **HLS Playlist Parse and Sorter** allows sorting HLS playlists directly from the command line.
-It supports sorting streams, media, and I-frame streams by primary and secondary attributes.
+The **HLS Playlist Parse and Sort** allows sorting HLS playlists directly from the command line.
+It supports sorting stream variants, media tracks, and I-Frame streams by primary and secondary attributes.

 ### CLI Help